1. Is it harmful to the flash drive to just leave it plugged in 24/7, even when I put the computer on standby for the night?

 3. And if I am correct about flash drives wearing out, what wears out?
 As far as I can tell, they have no moving parts.
 And at what point should I consider replacing the flash drives I have?

-These are very legitimate, but unfortunately very tough, questions to answer.
+These are very legitimate and very tough questions to answer.

 Become a Patron of Ask Leo! and go ad-free!